-- Add the flour, butter/oil and icing sugar to a food processor or large mixing bowl.
+- Add the flour, butter and powdered sugar to a food processor or large mixing bowl.
 Mix until the ingredients come together.
 Add 1-3 tablespoons of water if the mixture is too dry.

-- Add the pistachios and cranberries to the mixture and mix until just combined.
+- Add the pistachios and cranberries to the cookie dough and mix until just combined.

-- Set aside the dough in an airtight container in the fridge for 1 hour or freezer for 30 minutes or until it's firmed up.
+- If your dough is a little soft, place the dough in an airtight container and chill it in the fridge for around 1 hour or in the freezer for 30 minutes until it's firmed up.

 - Preheat the oven to 180°C (350°F).

-- Roll out the dough on a lightly floured surface so it is about 8mm thick.
+- Roll out the cookie dough on a lightly floured surface so it is about ¼ inch (7 mm) thick.
 Use a cookie cutter to cut shapes out of the dough.
 Carefully place each cookie on a lined baking tray with a little space in between each cookie.
 You may need to use a flat spatula to transfer them.

 - Collect the excess dough, roll it out and cut out more shapes from the dough.
 Repeat until you have no more dough.

-- Bake the cookies in the oven for 10 minutes (depending on the size of your cookies).
-The edges of the cookies should be slightly golden brown.
+- Bake the cookies in the oven for 10 minutes.
+The time will vary depending on the size of your cookies and your oven.
+The cookies are ready when their edges are very slightly golden brown.
 Allow the cookies to completely cool on the baking tray.

 - If desired, top half of the cookies with jam and sandwich them with the remaining cookies.